Community-led discussions on possible reparations, repairs for 1921 Tulsa Race Massacre begin April 11

 As originally proposed, Beyond Apology included four phases: communal education and listening sessions; City Council working group research and recommendations; community feedback and prioritization; and a City Council working group report and recommendations.

-Here is a complete list of the Beyond Apology community conversation dates.
+Here are the Beyond Apology community conversation dates and places.
 Each will be held from 5-8 p.m.

 • April 11, 36th Street North Event Center, 1125 E. 36th St. North